Apple HomePod review: Only Siri fans should consider this bass bomb

 I tested HomePod all throughout a house, and it was easy to place anywhere: It fits effortlessly in bedrooms, a dining room, an office, a family room, and a living room.
 Because it’s so small and has a fairly long power cable, there was always an existing space where it could fit, and I could always find a power outlet close enough to plug it in without stretching.
 Visually, the Space Gray version I selected blends in wherever it sits.

 That said, I don’t love how HomePod looks, and everyone in my family similarly shrugged when asked for their opinions.
-Given Apple’s design philosophy, it should perhaps come as no surprise that the HomePod is a visually neutral object — less shiny and standout than the similarly-shaped Mac Pro, thanks to its wraparound diamond mesh plastic and fabric grille.
+Given Apple’s design philosophy, it should perhaps come as no surprise that the HomePod is a visually neutral object — less shiny and standout than the similarly shaped Mac Pro, thanks to its wraparound diamond mesh plastic and fabric grille.
 But unlike an iPhone X, it doesn’t have any conspicuous premium touches.
 Upon first inspection, my older daughter asked me why Apple keeps making products that look like little trash cans, and I didn’t have an answer for her.

 The top is glossy plastic, the bottom matte rubber, touches that make sense to give it flash and practicality, respectively.
 If you never touch it, controlling it solely through speech, the top will only show dust rather than fingerprint smudges.
 But within hours of starting to use the HomePod, we found that three distinct fingerprint areas formed on the top, indicating where the volume up, volume down, and Siri/track control areas appear when illuminated.
 We also found that we were using the on-device track controls a lot more than we’d wanted, because it was a pain to wait for Siri to skip multiple tracks.